Any curriculum enquiries can be directed to:

 Implementation

-How is the Valley School’s curriculum delivered?
+How is The Valley School’s curriculum delivered?

 Curriculum Delivery

-- Students have full access to a broad and balanced curriculum including the National Curriculum which is differentiated to meet students’ learning needs and styles.
-Our curriculum is designed to be challenging and appropriate to the student’s stage of development
+- Students have full access to a broad and balanced curriculum including the National Curriculum which is adapted and differentiated to meet students’ learning needs and styles.

-- Our curriculum offers significant cross-curricula learning opportunities to ensure students make significant personal development
+- Our curriculum offers significant cross-curricula learning opportunities to ensure students make significant personal development.

-- Our curriculum covers a wide range of core and foundation subjects
+- Our curriculum covers a wide range of core and foundation subjects.

-- Our KS3 curriculum is a thematic-based curriculum which offers children access to teaching that challenges and supports them to make excellent progress, but that is presented in a way best suited to the individual
+- Our KS3 curriculum is a thematic-based curriculum which offers children access to teaching that challenges and supports them to make excellent progress, but that is presented in a way best suited to the individual.

-- Our KS4 curriculum provides opportunities for students to attain a range of accreditations appropriate to their abilities alongside the acquisition of essential life skills
+- Our KS4 curriculum provides opportunities for students to attain a range of accreditations appropriate to their abilities alongside the acquisition of essential life skills.

 Wider Strategies

-- We offer curriculum time to students in Year 11 to attend a weekly college link, developing appropriate work experience opportunities for students in Key Stage 4
+- We offer curriculum time to students in Year 11 to attend a weekly college link, developing appropriate work experience opportunities for students in Key Stage 4.

-- Access to these are facilitated by offering transport home at the end of the day
+- We provide additional extra-curricular activities at lunchtime and after school.
+Access to these are facilitated by offering transport home, where possible, at the end of the day.

 Teaching and Learning

-- Our students are taught in a primary model in Key Stage 3 with core learning delivered by Primary trained teachers.
-Other subjects are delivered by subject specialists
+- Our students are taught in a primary model in Key Stage 3 with core learning delivered by primary trained teachers.
+Other subjects are delivered by subject specialists.

-- In Key Stage 4 students are taught by subject
+- In Key Stage 4 students are taught by subject specialists.

 Curriculum – Executive Summary